DarrenCoppinger/milestone-project-4/README.md

 This project is currently live on Heroku : [BarTender](https://bartender-ms4.herokuapp.com/)

 It should be noted that during the course of the development of this project static and media files were not uploaded to  GitHub.
-This was achieve by adding the folder names to the .gitignore file.
+This was achieved by adding the folder names to the .gitignore file.
 The reason for this is that Heroku can't host these files.
-As this is the case they are hosted from an AWS S3-Bucket.
+As this is the case, they are hosted from an AWS S3-Bucket.
 The static folder was only pushed to this GitHub repository for the purposes of project assessment by Code Institute.

 ### Local Deployment
 To run this project locally on any system the following will need to be installed: